 Payday Loan Debt Relief in Vancouver

-If you have payday loan debt in Vancouver or anywhere in BC and feel you have no way out, Abakhan's trustees can help.
+If you have payday loan debt in Vancouver or anywhere in BC and feel you have no way out, Abakhan's Licensed Insolvency Trustees can help.
 We understand that even the most thought-out financial plans can hit unexpected complications.
 Many people have turned to short-term loans in a last-minute attempt to manage finances.
 However, this short-term "fix" may leave you thousands of dollars in debt - with limited repayment options.

 How Payday Loans Work